Leicester hold on to beat leaders Saracens

 Handre Pollard, Cameron Henderson and Mike Brown all crossed for Tigers in the opening half hour but Eroni Mawi pulled one back just before half-time.

-An Alex Goode penalty and interception try by Alex Lewington then put Sarries six points behind.
+An Alex Goode penalty and interception try by Alex Lewington put Sarries six points behind with half an hour left.

 But Leicester held firm to end a run of three straight Premiership defeats.